 2. They Rarely Skip a Meal

-You might feel like you’re being more productive by working through lunch, but your brain needs the fuel from food to stay sharp and focused.
+You may be in the habit of feeling like you’re being more productive by working through lunch, but your brain needs the fuel from food to stay sharp and focused.
 Commit to taking time to eat throughout the day, even if it’s only 15-minute snack breaks eating high energy foods, such as nuts, lean meats and antioxidant vegetables.

 3. They Rest